dchest/nacl-stream-js/README.md

 Encrypts the given `Uint8Array` chunk and returns an `Uint8Array` subarray of the internal temporary space containing concatenation of chunk length and encrypted chunk.
-Callers must copy the result into their own buffer, as the next call to `encryptChunk` will overwrite the contents of returned `Uint8Array`.
+Callers must copy the result into their own buffer, as the next call to `encryptChunk` or `clean` will overwrite the contents of returned `Uint8Array`.

 If encrypting the last chunk of stream, `isLast` must be set to `true`.